5 ELK Stack Pros and Cons

 1. Free to Get Started

 One of the key reasons for the growth in popularity of the ELK stack is its low financial barrier to entry.
 All of the software components of ELK are free and open-source - that means no up-front purchases are required and there are no ongoing software licensing fees.

 2. Multiple Hosting Options

 When it comes to deploying an ELK stack, organizations have multiple hosting options to choose from.
 For organizations with the right capabilities and resources, an ELK stack can be installed on a local server and managed in-house.
-Alternatively, organizations can choose to deploy their ELK stack as a managed service with products like Amazon Elasticsearch Service by partnering with a specialist MSP.
+Alternatively, organizations can choose to deploy their ELK stack as a managed service with products like Amazon OpenSearch by partnering with a specialist MSP.

 3. Centralized Logging Capabilities